Classic Boston Cream Cake Recipe Made Easy

 Helpful Tips

-• Always let the cake cool completely before adding cream
+• Temperatures Matter: Always let the cake and custard cool to room temperature (or lower) before assembling.

 Storage Instructions